 x, 116 pages

 Copyright 2007 Honghai Zhang

 Zhang, Honghai.
-"Segmentation And Computer-aided Diagnosis Of Cardiac MR Images Using 4-D Active Appearance Models." dissertation, University of Iowa, 2007.
+"Segmentation And Computer-aided Diagnosis Of Cardiac MR Images Using 4-D Active Appearance Models."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2007.